AIDocPrivy

 OCR solves the "image to text" problem but creates a new one: the output is unstructured.
 A scanned invoice processed through OCR gives you a wall of text with no indication of what is a vendor name, what is a total amount, or where one line item ends and another begins.
 You still need a human (or additional software) to make sense of it.

 Traditional OCR also struggles with complex layouts, low-quality scans, non-Latin scripts, and documents that mix printed text with handwriting.
+Table structure is particularly problematic — OCR reads text in left-to-right, top-to-bottom order, which means columns from a multi-column table get interleaved in the output.

 Method 3: Template-Based Extraction

 Template-based extraction tools let you define zones on a document where specific data appears.
-You might draw a box around where the invoice number always appears, another around the vendor name, and so on.
+You draw a box around where the invoice number always appears, another around the vendor name, and so on.
 The tool then extracts text from those zones for every document that matches the template.

-This approach works well when you process large volumes of identically formatted documents — for example, thousands of invoices from the same vendor.
-However, it falls apart when document formats vary, which is the reality for most businesses that receive documents from many different sources.
+However, template-based extraction falls apart when document formats vary, which is the reality for most businesses.
 Creating and maintaining templates for dozens of different invoice formats becomes its own maintenance burden.
+Each time a vendor updates their invoice design — which happens regularly — a template breaks and requires manual repair.

 Method 4: AI-Powered Extraction